Forest Stewardship Workshops

 The Forest Stewardship Education Initiative is a CAL FIRE funded contract (8CA04547), awarded July 1, 2019 through June 30, 2021, to the University of California Cooperative Extension to help landowners develop forest management plans.
 Forest Stewardship Education Initiative - Project overview

 Registration for the workshop costs $60.
 Lunches on two days and materials will be provided.
-Registration will be available at http://ucanr.edu/forestryworskhopregistration by November 15th.
+Registration is available at http://ucanr.edu/forestryworskhopregistration.

 For More information: